Learn TypeScript: From Zero to Type Wizard

 Why TypeScript Matters

-JavaScript was built in 10 days to make monkeys dance on web pages.
+JavaScript was built in 10 days in 1995 to make monkeys dance on web pages.
 It wasn’t designed for million-line codebases.
-As applications grew, the lack of static typing became a massive liability—undefined is not a function, property ‘x’ does not exist on type ‘y’.
+As applications grew from simple form validations to complex SPAs and enterprise systems, the lack of static typing became a massive liability—undefined is not a function, property 'x' does not exist on type 'y'.

 The shift: You stop writing code that checks for errors at runtime, and start writing code that makes errors impossible at compile time.